Maribyrnong

 Population growth drivers in Maribyrnong are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics anticipate a significant increase in the top quartile of national statistical areas.
-By 2041, Maribyrnong is expected to increase by 4,582 persons based on aggregated SA2-level projections, reflecting a gain of 33.0% in total over the 17 years.
+Based on aggregated SA2-level projections, the suburb is expected to increase its population by 4,582 persons to reach a total of 18,412 by 2041, reflecting a gain of 33.0% over the 17-year period.

 Frequently Asked Questions - Population